roostoo/roostoo.github.io/privacy-policy.md

 ## Information You Provide to Us

+The types of personal information we collect depend on the product or service you (“You”) receive from us.
+This information may include, but is not limited to:

 Roostoo collects (a) the e-mail addresses of those who communicate with us via e-mail; (b) information related to your use of the App and Website.
-Usage Data including in-app user activities, 1IP address, Cookies, geographic location, unique device identifiers for advertising (Google Advertiser ID or IDFA, for example) and date and time of your request; (c) aggregate information concerning what pages users access or visit; (d) information volunteered by the user (such as survey information and/or site registrations); (e) information regarding the type of mobile device or tablet (device ID, model and manufacturer, operating system, version) you are utilising to access our App, Website, and Services; (f) information such as your name, email address and password creation, when you participate in any interactive features of the Services (such as API keys, user accounts, configuration settings, and user referrals); (g) any other information that you share with Roostoo.
+Usage Data including your personalized virtual portfolio, virtual trade activities, 1IP address, Cookies, geographic location, unique device identifiers for advertising (Google Advertiser ID or IDFA, for example) and date and time of your request; (c) aggregate information concerning app usage patterns and what pages users access or visit; (d) information volunteered by the user (such as survey information and/or site registrations); (e) information regarding the type of mobile device or tablet (device ID, model and manufacturer, operating system, version) you are utilising to access our App, Website, and Services; (f) information such as your name, email address and password creation, when you participate in any interactive features of the Services (such as API keys, user accounts, configuration settings, and user referrals); (g) any other information that you share with Roostoo.

 ## Your Consent to Our Use of Information